-While most of us will never be lottery winners, there are much more common “windfall scenarios” that can have a major impact on your net worth such as inheritance, receiving a life insurance payout, selling a valuable asset like real estate, or cashing in on your employee equity.
+So, what would we advise the proud owner of this Rolex, or indeed anyone, who comes into a large amount of money suddenly?
+While most of us will never sell a watch for $500,000-$700,000, there are much more common “windfall scenarios” that can have a major impact on your net worth such as inheritance, receiving a life insurance payout, selling a valuable asset like real estate, or cashing in on your employee equity.

 Here are some general guidelines for how to deal with a large windfall:

 Secure the funds and don’t do anything immediately.

 Upon receiving a large and unexpected sum of money, many people’s natural instinct is to act immediately to make purchases, investments, or use the money in other ways.
 Before you decide what to do with your windfall, park your money somewhere secure and speak with your family members and your financial advisor.
 Taking your time and working closely with unbiased financial professionals will help you ensure that your money is being used most effectively, and can help support your long-term financial planning objectives and personal goals.
 That said, sitting in cash for any length of time is inefficient, so work to put a strategy in place within a couple months of the windfall.

 Make sure your estate plan is in order.

 We recommend that people review their estate plans on a consistent basis, and anytime a significant life event happens.
 Some windfalls will dramatically change the size and nature of your estate, so it’s important to make sure this change is reflected in your plan.
 We recommend working with an estate planning attorney to ensure that your affairs are in order, especially if your estate suddenly and significantly changes.
 If you don’t need the money from your windfall, you might consider disclaiming it so it can pass to your heirs without being subject to estate taxes.

 Understand the tax implications of your windfall and consult a tax professional.